About UICC's self-guided courses

 - This course has been accredited by the Accreditation Council of Oncology in Europe (ACOE) and its completion gives 7 European CME Credits

-- This course is self-paced and requires approximately 7 hours to go through the different webinars, podcasts and complete the assessments.
+- This course is self-paced and requires approximately 7 hours to complete.

-This course titled "Multisectoral Approaches for Patient Engagement for Better Cancer Control" will provide an opportunity to key experts, including patients, from the cancer community and beyond to share key learning and experience regarding the best strategies and tools to further engage people living with cancer at all steps of the cancer control continuum.
+This course titled "Multisectoral Approaches for Patient Engagement for Better Cancer Control" will provide an opportunity for key experts, including patients, from the cancer community and beyond to share knowledge and experience regarding the best strategies and tools to further engage people living with cancer at all steps of the cancer control continuum.